dustinpfister/blog_posts/_posts/threejs-object3d-scale.md

 layout: post
 categories: three.js
 id: 864
-updated: 2023-01-24 08:52:39
+updated: 2023-06-27 07:33:53
-version: 1.43
+version: 1.44
 ---

 In [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) there is the [scale property of the object3d class](https://threejs.org/docs/index.html#api/en/core/Object3D.scale) that stores an instance of the [vector3 class](https://threejs.org/docs/#api/en/math/Vector3) in terms of its value.
 By default the values for this Vector3 value are 1,1,1 which means that the scale of the object is 1 for each axis of the object.
 I can then change what the values are for this vector3 object making them higher or lower, and by doing so I will end up changing the scale of the object.

-This then will be a post on using the scale property of the Object3d class that is a base class of [Mesh objects](/2018/05/04/threejs-mesh/), and many other such objects in three.js.
+This then will be a post on using the scale property of the Object3d class that is a base class of [Mesh objects](/2018/05/04/threejs-mesh/), and many other such objects in threejs.
 In the process of doing so I will end up also writing about many other three.js, and javaScript related topics as they come up as well.

 <!-- more -->